 The early weeks of pregnancy can seem surreal.
-You’re feeling rubbish and you don’t have much to show yet.
-Once you have that first ultrasound scan it starts to hit home.
-Your bump will soon grow and you’ll start to feel baby kicking.
+You’re feeling rubbish, and you don’t have much to show yet.
+Once you have that first ultrasound scan, it starts to hit home.
+Your bump will soon grow, and you’ll begin to feel baby kicking.

 This little bundle will soon be the focus of your life.
 When is better than now to start getting to know this new little person?
 Let’s look at some fun ways you can bond with your baby in the womb.

 Give your baby a nickname before you choose their official one.
 It’s a great way to give them personality before you meet them.
 You can choose a common nickname such as bump, bean or peanut.

 You may find yourself making an inside joke with your partner about how baby looks in a scan photo.
 Another common theme is naming them after the size comparison item of your ‘pregnancy by week’ books or emails.

 A belly cast of your bump is a great keepsake of your pregnancy.
 The cast is made with plaster and gauze strips.

 You can even decorate the cast and hang it in the nursery.
 You’ll probably want to leave this until the third trimester when your bump is fully grown.

 If you have space make a series of casts throughout your pregnancy to show how your body has changed.
 This activity can help you come to term with accepting your changing pregnant body.

 The rhythmic movement of dance can help you make your baby feel calm.
 Simple hip swaying is great way to rock baby in the womb.